-We can see the evolution of the gas composition by plotting the superposition of the two spectra ON and OFF (Figure \ref{carbon_chains_ms}), or plotting the difference of intensity between these two spectra (ON-OFF) to see the production and destruction of chemical species.
+The evolution of the gas composition can be seen by our plotting of the superposition of the two ON and OFF spectra (Figure \ref{carbon_chains_ms}).
+Our plotting of the difference of intensity between these two spectra (ON-OFF) reveals the production and destruction of the chemical species.

 The measured mass spectra are processed first by removing the noise from the data: all intensities below 10 counts/s are removed, as the instrument's sensitivity is 10$^{6}$ counts/s maximum.
 Each spectrum is then normalized by its maximum intensity.
-In the direct-flow experiments, the maximum intensity is always at m/z 2, corresponding to H$_2$.
+In the direct-flow experiments, the maximum intensity is always at m/z 2 amu, corresponding to H$_2$.
 In trap-and-release experiments, the maximum intensity depends on the composition.
 Mean values and standard deviation at 95\% are calculated from the 20 cycles for each m/z.
 If the difference between the average intensity and the standard deviation is below 10$^{-6}$, it is considered as noise and removed from the data.

-While the reconstruction of a mass spectrum with fragmentation patterns works well with few compounds, it becomes much more difficult to analyze and identify species in more complex mixtures with dozens of products.
-This is due to the superposition of several fragmentation patterns and the variability associated with these patterns — which depends on the geometry of the ion source, the mass-dependent filtering and detection efficiency of the instrument.
+While the reconstruction of a mass spectrum with fragmentation patterns works well with a few compounds, it becomes much more difficult to analyze and identify species in more complex mixtures with dozens of products.
+This is due to the superposition of several fragmentation patterns and the variability associated with these patterns — which depends on the geometry of the ion source, the mass-dependent filtering, and detection efficiency of the instrument.
 We therefore need a complementary analytical method in order to make unambiguous identifications.